Label-Consistent Dataset Distillation with Detector-Guided Refinement: Experiments

 \subsubsection{Ablation Study}

-We compare different sample selection strategies under varying image-per-class (IPC) settings, as shown in Tab. \ref{tab:ablation}.
-Compared to the baseline D\textsuperscript{4}M, all proposed strategies yield improved accuracy in the low-IPC regime, except for Sim.
-Notably, the Top-1 strategy consistently outperforms the baseline at both IPC = 10 and IPC = 20, achieving an improvement of 1.9\% at IPC = 20.
+We conduct an ablation study in Tab.~\ref{tab:ablation} to assess the contribution of the confidence-based and similarity-based selection components in the refinement of defective samples stage.
+Here, Baseline denotes the original D\textsuperscript{4}M pipeline without anomaly-aware refinement.
+Conf is a confidence only strategy that selects candidates solely by the softmax score, while Sim is a similarity only strategy that ignores confidence and selects samples with minimum feature similarity to the normal set.
+Conf+Sim first forms a top$k$ candidate pool based on confidence and then selects the least similar sample within this pool.
+Compared to the baseline D\textsuperscript{4}M, all refined strategies yield improved accuracy in the low-IPC regime, except for Sim.
+Notably, the Conf strategy consistently outperforms the baseline at both IPC = 10 and IPC = 20, achieving an improvement of 1.9\% at IPC = 20.
 This suggests that selecting samples solely on softmax confidence is an effective approach for identifying representative instances when training data is limited.
 In contrast, the Sim strategy yields gains only at IPC = 20 but slightly underperforms at IPC = 50.
 This implies that relying exclusively on feature dissimilarity may be inadequate when the selected samples lack sufficient discriminative features.
-Among all strategies, Top-1 + Min-Similarity (T+S) achieves the best overall performance, particularly in a data-scarce scenario.
+Among all strategies, Conf + Sim achieves the best overall performance, particularly in a data-scarce scenario.
 At IPC = 10, it attains 61.7\%, surpassing all other methods by a clear margin.
 These results highlight that jointly leveraging softmax confidence and feature-level dissimilarity enhances both the diversity and the discriminative details present in the selected samples.